kshmir/aimage/README.md

 the `ImageManager`, it also waits until it's been measured (which isn't immediately when your app starts) and loads images to fit its own dimensions.

-To implement the `AImageView` your your XML layout, just replace `ImageView` with `com.afollestad.aimage.views.AImageView`, then use code like this:
+To implement the `AImageView` in your XML layout, just replace `ImageView` with `com.afollestad.aimage.views.AImageView`, then use code like this:

 ```java